jokilic/promaja/README.md

 - [ ] Use flutter_animate for animating stuff
 - [ ] Update Flutter & dependencies
 - [ ] Finish TODOs and test error & loading widgets
-- [ ] Think about some other UI for the WeatherScreen